In the beginning, I only wanted this site to be about Evelyn. But I have come to realize that, like it or not, it is also about me.

 If you'd like to learn more about my fiction work, you can visit my author website at www.avamorgyn.com.

 Aside from that, I'm not sure how much more remains of the woman I was.
 I have read tarot, taught classes on crystal healing, and worked in holiday and floral design for many years.
 I once fancied myself a believer in all things mystical, but I don't believe in much anymore.
 I have a long ways to go towards repairing my faith in anything, if it can be done.

 Death is nothing new to me, having lost parents young.
 But child loss eclipses all other kinds of loss.
 I have been brought to my knees by death at last.
 I have surrendered my unflagging optimism.
 You win, I've had to admit.
 You win.

-I take my small pleasures and simple joys wherever I can find them now, and cling for dear life.
-This road is not without its prizes, but they are pale, anemic consolations compared to the richness of life at her side.
+I take small pleasures and simple joys wherever I can find them now and cling for dear life.
+This road is not without its prizes, but they are anemic consolations compared to the richness of life at her side.
 And yet, I am ever more grateful for every hint of beauty that beckons me forward.
 Keep walking, they call.
 However broken you feel, however empty, keep walking.
 There is still more to see.